Revolt of Hasan Khan Salar: Intervention of Yar Mohammad Khan Alakozai

-The other story, told by Fayz Muhammad, says that Jafar Qoli Khan Shadlu convinced Yar Mohammad to march to Mashhad to aid Salar.
-However, he sent a letter to Hamza Mirza, saying he was there to aid him and would not join the side of Salar.
-A dispute arose over where the Afghan army would camp and when rumors spread of Hamza Mirza and Yar Mohammad's alliance Salar warned Yar Mohammad that if he tried to link up with the Qajars in the citadel they would use force to stop it.
+The other story, told by Faiz Muhammad, says that Jafar Qoli Khan Shadlu convinced Yar Mohammad to march to Mashhad to aid Salar.
+However, he sent a letter to Hamzeh Mirza, saying he was there to aid him and would not join the side of Salar.
+A dispute arose over where the Afghan army would camp and when rumors spread of Hamzeh Mirza and Yar Mohammad's alliance Salar warned Yar Mohammad that if he tried to link up with the Qajars in the citadel they would use force to stop it.
 Yar Mohammad then manipulated Jafar Qoli Khan Shadlu, claiming "I must first go to the citadel and take possession of it.
 Only then can I enter the city with an easy mind.”
-Jafar Qoli Khan consented and although the people of Mashhad attempted to stop Hamza Mirza and Yar Mohammad from linking up they ultimately failed in this attempt.
+Jafar Qoli Khan consented and although the people of Mashhad attempted to stop Hamzeh Mirza and Yar Mohammad from linking up they ultimately failed in this attempt.
 Yar Mohammad was able to take Jafar Qoli Khan prisoner.

-However the allies suffered a drawback a few days later with 700 killed and 300 wounded, and it became clear their situation in the city was unmaintainable.
-Hamza Mirza and Yar Mohammad withdrew to Herat.
+However, the allies suffered a drawback a few days later with 700 killed and 300 wounded and it became clear their situation in the city was unmaintainable.
+Hamzeh Mirza and Yar Mohammad withdrew to Herat.
 Some surviving soldiers managed to escape to Tehran.
 Yar Mohammad Khan also occupied Jam and Khaf in an attempt to expel the rebels.
 Hamza would winter near Ghourian from middle-late December 1848 until late February 1849 or late March-early April 1849.
 On the way there, Jafar Qoli Khan proposed that they release him and in exchange he would help them withdraw.
-When Jafar Qoli Khan was released but didn't fulfill his promise, Hamza Mirza and Yar Mohammad Khan Alakozai destroyed the fortifications of Mashhad and disabled the artillery.
+When Jafar Qoli Khan was released but didn't fulfill his promise, Hamzeh Mirza and Yar Mohammad Khan Alakozai destroyed the fortifications of Mashhad and disabled the artillery.
 When they reached Jam, they besieged Fariman fort because the commander, Bahadur Khan, had captured several of Yar Mohammad Khan's men on his march to Mashhad.
 On 15 November 1848 he surrendered and agreed to supply the retreating army.